paulazoo/behavior/analysis/Docs.md

 - std_path_data.npy of $\sqrt{\text{Var}[\text{paths}]}$
 - sem_path_data.npy of SEM[paths]
 - path_times.npy of the common aligned time range
-- aligned_path_movements.npy a list of tuples where the first element is all the leverdata time series for each movement from before_duration before the second threshold to after_duration after the second threshold and the second element is the common time range
+- aligned_path_movements_trial#.npy first column is actual times (not zeroed to second threshold) and second column is all the leverdata time series for each movement from before_duration before the second threshold to after_duration after the second threshold
 - plot_path_analysis.png as a png of the final figure